 Click here to view our 2017 FOCUS pictures.

 must apply for this competitive program.
 Applications are accepted from sophomores only.
 Those students accepted into

-program costs, including travel, transportation on site, lodging,
+program costs, including travel, transportation, lodging,

 program fees, resource materials, program orientation expenses, and most